hubverse-org/hubDocs/docs/source/quickstart-hub-admin/continuous-integration.md

 More information on each of these workflows is provided in the section below.

-If your hub is hosted on GitHub, you can download GitHub Actions using the command `use_hub_github_action()` with the name of the action in parentheses.
+Please note that while anyone with an RStudio project can download GitHub Actions, your hub needs to be hosted on GitHub in order to use these Actions.
+GitHub Actions can be downloaded using the command `use_hub_github_action()` with the name of the action in parentheses.

 For example, to download the github action `validate-submission`, you would use the code below: